-- Increase the maximum number of dispensaries allowed in the unincorporated area from three to six, with no more than four in west county and no more than two in east county. - Require dispensaries to comply with all zoning requirements in Title 17 of the Alameda County General Code and Alameda County Measure D (Save Agriculture and Open Space Lands), including the requirement to obtain any conditional use permits. - Prohibit dispensaries in residential zoning districts. - Allow up to two dispensaries in the "A" (Agricultural) Zoning District as a conditional agriculturerelated use accessory to a permitted cannabis cultivation site.
+- Increase the maximum number of dispensaries allowed in the unincorporated area from three to six, with no more than four in west county and no more than two in east county. - Require dispensaries to comply with all zoning requirements in Title 17 of the Alameda County General Code and Alameda County Measure D (Save Agriculture and Open Space Lands), including the requirement to obtain any conditional use permits. - Prohibit dispensaries in residential zoning districts. - Allow up to two dispensaries in the "A" (Agricultural) Zoning District as a conditional agriculture-related use accessory to a permitted cannabis cultivation site. - Reduce the buffer required between dispensaries and sensitive receptors from 1,000 feet to 600 feet to align with the MCRSA.